Women in the United States Senate: History

 Patty Murray holds the record as the longest serving woman senator.
 As a serving senator, her record is continuously extended.

 In 2012, a record five new female senators were elected.
 This beat the record of four new female senators from 1992 and set the record of five new women and eleven female senators in one Senate class.
 The five new women were Democrats Tammy Baldwin of Wisconsin, Heidi Heitkamp of North Dakota, Mazie Hirono of Hawaii, Elizabeth Warren of Massachusetts, and Republican Deb Fischer of Nebraska.
-Hirono was the first Asian-American woman and first Buddhist in the Senate, and Baldwin was the first openly gay person in the Senate.
+Hirono was the first Asian-American woman and first Buddhist elected to the Senate, and Baldwin was the first openly gay person elected to the Senate.

 In 2014, Joni Ernst was elected as the first female combat veteran to serve in the Senate.
 In 2016, Catherine Cortez Masto was elected as the first Latina senator, while Tammy Duckworth was elected as the first female double amputee in the Senate.
 In a June 2016 primary election, as a result of California's recent establishment of the top-two primary, Attorney General of California Kamala Harris and U.S. Representative Loretta Sanchez became the first women of the same party to advance to a Senate general election.
 In November 2016, Harris became the first woman to defeat a woman of the same party in a Senate general election.

-In 2016, Hillary Clinton became the first former female senator to win a major party's nomination for President of the United States.
-Despite winning a plurality of the popular vote, she ultimately lost to Donald Trump.
+In 2016, Hillary Clinton became the first woman, and the first female former senator, to have a major party's nomination for President of the United States.
+Despite winning the popular vote, she ultimately lost to Donald Trump.

 Starting in 2017, United States Senators Jeanne Shaheen and Maggie Hassan of New Hampshire, have held the distinction of being the first and second women elected as both the governor of a state and a United States senator from a state; both served as Governor of New Hampshire before their time in the Senate.
 Additionally, in 2024, former U.S. Senator Kelly Ayotte was elected Governor of New Hampshire, becoming the third woman and first Republican woman to hold this distinction.

-In 2018, Kyrsten Sinema defeated Martha McSally, becoming Arizona's first female senator, as well as the first openly bisexual senator from any state.
+In 2018, Kyrsten Sinema was elected as Arizona's first female senator and the first openly bisexual senator from any state, defeating Martha McSally.
 Two weeks later, Arizona Governor Doug Ducey announced that he would appoint McSally to Arizona's other Senate seat, which was becoming vacant with the resignation of Jon Kyl, who was appointed earlier in the year following the death of John McCain.
 Sinema and McSally have been the only concurrently serving female senators to have previously faced off against each other in a Senate election.
 McSally's appointment from the Senate ended in December 2020 after losing that year's special election to Democrat Mark Kelly.

-Also in 2018, Jacky Rosen made political history as the first female one-term outgoing U.S. representative ever elected to the Senate.
+Also in 2018, Jacky Rosen made political history as the first female one-term outgoing U.S. representative ever elected to the Senate, and Tammy Duckworth became the first sitting senator to give birth.